Skip to main content

 1. In the control panel, on the top menu, click Products and select S3.

-5. Optional: in the Link Address field, change the name of the object to be displayed in the link, or leave the current one.
+5. Optional: in the Link URL field, change the object name that will display in the link or leave the current one.

-6. Optional: to allow the link to be clicked only once, check the One-time link checkbox.
+6. Optional: to allow the link to be used only once, check the One-time link checkbox.

-7. Optional: to limit the time the link is valid, check the Time Limits checkbox and select one of the options:
+7. Optional: to limit the link duration, check the Time limits checkbox and select one of the options:

-• Delete via — link will stop working after the selected time interval after creation;
+• Delete after — the link will stop working after the selected period of time after creation;

-• Delete at a specified time — the link will stop working on the selected date and time.
+• Delete at specified time — the link will stop working at the selected date and time.

-9. To copy a link, click.
-You can copy it later in the links package.
+9. To copy the link, click .
+You will be able to copy it later in the links bucket.

 import boto3